As a reminder, there will be a full post-draft breakdown, as several players will move up and down the ranks due to their landing spots.

 3. Mitchell Trubisky – For a one-year starter, Trubisky is receiving plenty of hype, and it’s understandable.
 Trubisky has mechanical issues, yet throws accurately anyway.
 That’s due to Trubisky having the size, arm, confidence and anticipation that NFL teams desire.
 Trubisky is also very athletic and can put up yards on the ground with the best of them.
 Trubisky will keep his eyes downfield whether moving in or out of the pocket, but he’ll sometimes stare down his receiver.
 Additionally, while he’s good at finding the gaps in coverage, Trubisky needs work in understanding coverages overall.
 There is more good and bad with Trubisky too, as while he’s good in the pocket and with play fakes, his footwork and mechanics will lead to passes sailing high/getting too much air.
 He’ll also bail at times even before pressure has arrived.
 Trubisky has desirable traits and has drawn comparisons to Cam Newton and Blake Bortles… quite the variance in success, huh?
 Trubisky would be best served sitting for a year to develop, but today’s NFL might not allow that.

 4. Patrick Mahomes – Speaking of sitting first, few quarterbacks need to sit and learn more than Mahomes does.
 However, you can argue – and I will – that Mahomes has the best potential in this class.
 Mahomes needs significant work when it comes to mechanics, which is impressive when you consider how successful he was purely off his talent.
 Mahomes has a body ready for the NFL, great arm strength, which he flashes throwing from multiple angles, and he makes high-level throws on the move.
+Don’t take this to mean he will definitely be as good, but Mahomes has Aaron Rodgers upside.
 As with Trubisky, Mahomes keeps his eyes up while scrambling and has a quick release that lets him find open receivers.
 Mahomes also has pinpoint placement with his throws, can hit the short, medium and deep passes and will throw his receivers open.
 He’ll also make the smart decision to throw the ball away or find the check-down options.
 It’s not all good with Mahomes, though.
 As mentioned, his mechanics might need an overhaul, as his footwork in quite poor in the pocket and on drop-backs.
 He’ll also fail to reset completely and has a wide stance, leading to sailed passes due to his front leg being too stiff.
 Mahomes will often hold the ball too long and sometimes pull a Kirk Cousins: ignore the open/easy throw to make the more aggressive play.
 Fantasy Football-wise, Mahomes is not a year-one option, but in keeper and dynasty leagues, he has the potential to provide QB1 numbers in the future with the right team/offense.